groue/GRMustache/Guides/rendering_objects.md

 We have to explicitely have our Movie and Person classes render with their dedicated Movie.mustache and Person.mustache partials:

-(Of course, you can write automagic code in your own application.)

 ```objc
 // Declare categories on our classes so that they conform to the
 // GRMustacheRendering protocol: